vbsw/csvio/README.md

 # CSV IO

 ## About
 CSV IO is a library to read and write CSV files.
-CSV IO is published on <https://github.com/vbsw/csvio>.
+CSV IO is published on <https://github.com/vbsw/csvio> and <https://gitlab.com/vbsw/csvio>.

 ## Example
 Code: